Number of Chronic atrophic polychondritis patients treated with the Seignalet diet over a period of 20 years : 1

 1. My own delicious and simple recipes so you can follow the Seignalet diet faithfully without being tempted to “fall off the wagon”.
 Most of the recipes are healthy and delicious comfort food and can be made in minutes.
 A health nut’s alternative to cheese on toast!

-So can Chronic atrophic polychondritis be “cured” with the diet?
+3.Detox and Natural Pain Relief.
+It can sometime take a while for the diet to work.
+Diseases like arthritis are painful.
+To keep the pain manageable until remission is achieved with the diet, click Natural Pain Relief So can Chronic atrophic polychondritis be “cured” with the diet?
 Dr. Seignalet found common genetic factors in most of the diseases he treated.
 So the disease cannot be cured.
-But it CAN be put into remission with the diet.
-As Dr. Seignalet himself said, a full remission (as long as you stay on the diet) is really as good as a cure isn’t it?
+But it CAN be put into remission with the diet according to Seignalet.
+As Dr. Jean himself said, a full remission (as long as you stay on the diet) is really as good as a cure isn’t it?
 Even if you don’t obtain 100% remission it is usually greatly improved.
+With my own supercharged version of the Seignalet diet I think it is possible to get 100% remission every time in six weeks or less.
+Go here But make sure you read the home page to understand how the diet works, click on this top link here and watch my video about Dr. Seignalet’s book here:

 This is not an “official” site for Dr. Seignalet’s diet.
 Although I have friendly relations with the Seignalet family, having translated Anne and Dominique Seignalet’s guide to their father’s book, Dr. Seignalet died in 2002 and this site, my blogs and vlogs are my own interpretation of his book and sometimes they are more “Chris Parkinson” than “Dr. Jean Seignalet”.
 My 3 “Healthiest Breakfast Ever” vlogs for example are not to be found in his book but HBE is inspired by his book.
 I just hope that he would approve.
 Unfortunately I can’t ask him but he is always in my thoughts, even though I never met him.